Because they offer so many benefits, the disadvantages of green roofs are often overlooked. Find out how to reduce them by using IoT-integrated...

 Additionally, it is vital that there is not just the sensing device itself but also the surrounding system to process data and communicate with hotel management.
 LAIIER recognizes this through developing a LAIIER Cloud™ platform that allows seamless remote connectivity via LoRaWAN, communicating sensor measurements and statuses.

 These LoRaWAN leak detectors are also an important link so maintenance can be synced with existing operations on a hotel’s property management system.
 Once hotels are less dependent on manual inspections, this will only decrease damage, downtime and mean better experiences for customers.

 We have explored multiple sources that emphasize how hotels need to keep one-step-ahead of water leaks in order to prevent regretful costs.
 Therefore, as the travel industry starts to open up, it is vital that hotels catch onto smart monitoring systems, just as other commercial properties have already done so.
 Flood, cable and flowmeter sensors have been evaluated here proving the drive for proactive detection.
 What is not seen is how these can possibly be scaled without compromising accuracy and cost.

-LAIIER addresses these concerns with a discrete, scalable and accurate LoRaWAN water leak detector.
-The supporting Surface to Cloud™ platform then combines this sensing network so hotel operations can easily interpret valuable insights to resolve issues early.
-Digitizing common maintenance issues is key to the movement for smart hotels which leverage “better guest experience, personalized services and automation” [ref].
+LAIIER addresses these concerns with a discreet, scalable, and accurate LoRaWAN water leak detector.
+The supporting LAIIER Cloud™ platform then combines this sensing network so hotel operations can easily interpret valuable insights to resolve issues early.
+Digitizing common maintenance issues is key to the movement for smart hotels that value better guest experience, personalized services, and automation.